eanylin/ai-ml-ocp-workshop-m1-guides/kubernetes-overview.md

 The Kubernetes Control Plane consists of a collection of processes running within the cluster:

-* Kubernetes Master
+* Master
   - A collection of 3 processes that run on a single node, designated as the master node in the cluster.
 The processes are [kube-apiserver](https://kubernetes.io/docs/admin/kube-apiserver/), [kube-controller-manager](https://kubernetes.io/docs/admin/kube-controller-manager/) and [kube-scheduler](https://kubernetes.io/docs/admin/kube-scheduler/)
   - Responsible for maintaining the desired state of the cluster

 * Node
-  - Machines (VMs, physical servers, etc) that run the applications and cloud workflows.
+  - Machines (VMs, physical servers, etc) that run the applications and cloud workflows
   - Nodes are controlled by Kubernetes Master
   - Runs 2 processes, i.e. [kubelet](https://kubernetes.io/docs/admin/kubelet/) and [kube-proxy](https://kubernetes.io/docs/admin/kube-proxy/)
   - kubelet allows the node to communicate with the Kubernetes Master